Projekty-IiE/Portfolio-Return-Risk-Analysis/README.md

 ## Risk Analysis
 The project evaluates the tail risk of the strategy's empirical profit distribution:
 - Visual and formal normality checks (Q-Q plots, Shapiro-Wilk test).
-- Calculation of **Value at Risk (VaR)** and **Expected Shortfall (ES)** at deep tail levels: 5%, 1%, and 0.1%.
+- Calculation of **Value at Risk (VaR)** and **Expected Shortfall (ES)** at tail levels of: 5%, 1%, and 0.1%.
-- A comparative analysis evaluating the accuracy of parametric normal VaR vs. empirical VaR.
+- A comparative analysis evaluating the accuracy of normal VaR vs. empirical VaR.
 Results show that assuming normality underestimates risk at the 5% and 1% levels, but overestimates the extreme tail loss at the 0.1% level for this specific dataset.

 ## Key Findings
 - **Dependence:** AAPL and MSFT show a statistically significant positive covariance.
-- **Volatility:** AAPL exhibited significantly higher daily return variance than MSFT during the 2021-2024 period.
+- **Volatility:** No statistically significant difference in daily return variance was found between the two stocks.
 - **Returns:** No statistically significant difference in mean daily returns was found between the two stocks.
 - **Risk Estimation:** The portfolio profits deviate from a normal distribution.
-While parametric normal VaR underestimates tail risk at the 5% and 1% levels (a common fat-tail effect), it overestimates the risk at the 0.1% level, highlighting the limitations of empirical deep-tail estimation.
+While normal VaR underestimates tail risk at the 5% and 1% levels (a common fat-tail effect), it overestimates the risk at the 0.1% level, highlighting the limitations of empirical deep-tail estimation.

 <img width="1920" height="960" alt="image" src="https://github.com/user-attachments/assets/30522482-e5aa-4c20-932d-815609f761ea" />